Hashim123132/ai_agent_for_lead_premium_version/README.md

 - [x] Suggest TimeSlots and Confirm the final One with User
 - [x] Schedule Booking in Google Calendar
 - [x] Create a save a Draft Email in Gmail (Replaceable with any Mail Service)
+- [x] Confirmation Call after Booking Appointment using Bland API (Just replace the function call with any providor of your choice)
+- [ ] Cron Job to schedule calls
 - [ ] Change TimeZone from UTC to User Specific
-- [x] Confirmation Call after Booking and Cron Job to schedule
 - [ ] Add Voice Modality with providers (Twillio, Vapi, Bland)

+### Pending User Stories
+[ ] Business Active Hours
+[ ] Queue Number and Wait Time Flow
+[ ] If email is invalid or if phone don't dials try again later -- If not confirmed priority customer can take slot.

 ## Directory Structure